Molla Nazrul Islam: Career

 Islam joined the Bangladesh police through the 20th batch of Bangladesh Civil Service in 2001.

 In 2013, two police officers were closed for detaining and extorting 10 million BDT from a businessman from Narail District.
 They were closed after Narail-1 member of parliament Kabirul Haque Mukti wrote a complaint to the Ministry of Home Affairs that stated the policemen did so on the orders of Islam, then deputy police commissioner of Detective Branch North.
 Islam claimed he stopped the associates of the lawmaker from assaulting a "minority" person in 2010, and this was retaliation.
-Islam was transferred to the Protection and Protocol Division of Dhaka Metropolitan Police.
+Islam was transferred to the Protection and Protocol Division of the Dhaka Metropolitan Police.

-Islam was the superintendent of Police of Joypurhat District in 2015.
-He was the Deputy Commissioner of Barisal Metropolitan Police.
+Islam was the superintendent of police of Joypurhat District in 2015.
+He was the deputy commissioner of Barisal Metropolitan Police.

 In 2017, Islam, then a special superintendent of organized crime of the Criminal Investigation Department, detained a terror financier.
 He detained non-profit staff members linked to Bangladesh Jamaat-e-Islami on charges of money laundering.
 He also launched an investigation into how Bangladeshi companies were paying social media companies.
 He detained individuals, some with links with Bangladesh Open University, who forged tests for admission to the University of Dhaka.
 He contributed to the investigation of the Bangladesh Bank robbery.
 He detained Asif Akbar on piracy charges filed by Shafiq Tuhin in 2018.
-He also investigated the Murder of Nusrat Jahan Rafi.
+He also investigated the murder of Nusrat Jahan Rafi.